opera-platform/opera-dsp/docs/log-magnitude/source/Overview/Overview.rst

 - Squared magnitude (via the MagnitudeSquared module)
 - JPL magnitude approximation (via the MagnitudeJPL module)
 - Log2 calculation (via the MagnitudeLog module)
-- Combined magitude calculations (via the MagnitudeMuxed module)
+- Combined magnitude calculations (via the MagnitudeMuxed module)
 - Runtime control via memory-mapped registers in case when MagnitudeMuxed is instantiated

 For more information about these blocks see: :doc:`log-magnitude blocks <../Modules/Magnitudes>`.